These 7 Best Paring Knives Get Straight to the Point

 Best for Precision: Saveur Selects German Steel Forged Paring Knife

-This is a solid paring knife on all accounts, but its small size and top-notch grip makes it ideal for detailed knife work.
+This is a solid paring knife on all accounts, and its small size and top-notch grip makes it ideal for detailed knife work.
 Saveur Selects’ handcrafted steel knife has a comfy arch-shaped handle that rests easily in the hand for the security you need for the most delicate kitchen tasks.
-It comes with a storage sheath too, with magnets embedded into the edge so it doesn’t slip off—an innovative way to protect your fingers.

 Best Japanese: Kikuichi Cutlery Petty Knife